NREL/resstock/measures/ResStockArguments/README.md

 **window_exterior_shading_summer**

 Exterior shading coefficient for the summer season.
-1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default (see [HPXML Windows](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-windows)) is used.
+1.0 indicates no reduction in solar gain, 0.85 indicates 15% reduction, etc. If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-windows'>HPXML Windows</a>) is used.

 - **Name:** ``window_exterior_shading_summer``
 - **Type:** ``String``